WojtekKamilowski/CI_PP2_WOTM/README.md

 3. Find recipes from different sources that matches my taste and/or cooking skills.
 4. Easily navigate the website.
 5. Be sure which for which meal the dish was drawn.
-6. Entertain with the quiz and check my subject related knowledge.
+6. Be entertained with the quiz and check my subject related knowledge.
 7. Easily access social media plaftorms of the website.

 #### Returning User